What is employee pulse check: Best practices and survey questions to ask in 2026

 - How well do you feel the organization supports a positive work environment?

-- Would you recommend the organization as a great place to work?
+- Would you recommend the organization as a great place to work, considering your overall experience, daily interactions, and sense of belonging?

 How do pulse checks differ from traditional employee surveys?